jens-create/socialdata2023/docs/index.md

 <div id="tab-content">
   <!-- Content for the tabs will be added here -->
-  `Driver inattention/distraction` is the leading contributing factor in material damage-only accidents, accounting for over 220,000 crashes.
+  <code class="language-plaintext highlighter-rouge">Driver inattention/distraction</code> is the leading contributing factor in material damage-only accidents, accounting for over 220,000 crashes.
 This is likely due to the fact that a split second of inattention can easily lead to subsequent actions that result in a collision with another car or object.
-  `Following too closely` is the second most common contributing factor, with approximately 55,000 accidents.
+  <code class="language-plaintext highlighter-rouge">Following too closely</code> is the second most common contributing factor, with approximately 55,000 accidents.
 Other common factors include passing too closely, improper passing or lane usage, backing unsafely, and failure to yield right-of-way.
 These factors may result from various causes, such as drivers attempting to pass or change lanes without signaling or checking blind spots, or backing up in areas with limited visibility.
 They may also occur when drivers misjudge the speed or distance of other vehicles, fail to properly anticipate their movements, or use lanes inappropriately.
 By identifying these factors and developing targeted strategies to reduce their occurrence, we can improve traffic safety and reduce the number of material damage-only accidents.
 </div>

 <!-- <code class="language-plaintext highlighter-rouge">Atlantic Avenue</code> -->